 Sage took the clothes into the bathroom down the hall to change.
 Looking into the mirror, she wondered how Eric could see her as beautiful.
 She was just… Sage.
 Not fiery like Celia or as sweet as Sonya.
 Unlike Sonya, she was short, without Celia’s generous curves.
 And as far as looks, well, her skin was nice and clear.
 But it wasn’t exactly the rich cinnamon color her father and siblings were blessed with, thanks to their Native American heritage.
 Hers was lighter, milder.
 Definitely less interesting.

 All the interest the rest of her lacked was more than made up for between her eyes and hair.
 They were just… weird.
-Most days they looked like they were different colors, one sandy brown with hints of green and the other a mossy green flecked with light brown.
+Most days her eyes looked like they were different colors, one sandy brown with hints of green and the other a mossy green flecked with light brown.
 Kind of like seaweed.
 Sage wrinkled her nose at the thought.

 And then there was her hair.
 Multicolored.
 Too much craziness.
 She could only describe her hair as striped.
 Dark brown and wine-red streaks ran through it without rhyme or reason.
 Most people asked if her hair was dyed and would not believe her once she told them it was her natural color.
 She kept it long, waist-length, because while the brown areas were poker straight, the red streaks held a natural curl that became way too apparent when her hair was short.
 At least long, the zany curls stretched more into waves.